mjewell/formobx/README.md

 component with.
 This is so you can pass in additional options for configuring the form.

-- `initialValues` - an object shaped like the backing from object where each value is the starting value of the field.
+- `initialValues` - an object shaped like the backing form object where each value is the starting value of the field.
-- `onSubmit` - a function which receives the form object and any other args you pass through when calling the onSubmit function passed as a prop to the wrapped component.
+- `onSubmit(event, ...otherArgs)` - a function which receives the form object and any other args you pass through when calling the onSubmit function passed as a prop to the wrapped component.